arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

 - Examine the workload and database currently running on Cloudera.
 - Create the virtual infrastructure for an HDInsight Hive LLAP cluster, and then create the cluster.
-- Configure Hive replication to transfer the Hive database from Cloudera to the HDInsight cluster.
+- Use Hive export and import commands, and the DistCp utility, to transfer data from the Cloudera cluster to HDInsight.
 - Verify that the data is being replicated correctly.

+---

+**NOTE:**

+Cloudera doesn't currently support HiveServer2 replication; it implements its own replication mechanism.
+For this reason, you'll replicate the data in batches rather than using the continual process available through HiveServer2 replication.

+---

 At the end of this process, the Hive database will have been relocated to the HDInsight cluster.
-Any applications that utilize the database can be reconfigured to connect to the instance on HDInsight.
+Applications that utilize the database for analytical purposes can be reconfigured to connect to the instance on HDInsight.

 ## Task 1: Run the existing workload

 In the existing on-premises system, a Spark application acts as a receiver for messages arriving on a Kafka topic.
 The Spark application posts selected parts of this data to a Hive database for analysis.
-In this exercise, you'll replicate the Cloudera Hive database to an HDInsight cluster while the Spark application is running.
+In this exercise, you'll replicate the Cloudera Hive database to an HDInsight cluster.

 The first task is to examine the existing system